-- I just bought my license and am trying to figure out why I can't find my license.
+- I just bought my license and am trying to figure out why I can't find it.

-If you are just renewing your contract or are already familiar with Flexlm tools, you can update your license tokens and obtain a new license file directly from your Pixyz license portal: https://www.pixyz-software.com/my-account/license-management/.
+If you are renewing your contract or are already familiar with Flexlm tools, you can update your license tokens and obtain a new license file directly from your Pixyz license portal: https://www.pixyz-software.com/my-account/license-management/.
 If you have any issues, please reach out to Unity Support.

 - A stable machine that doesn't require frequent rebooting.
-The machine can be either a server or workstation.
+The device can be either a server or a workstation.

 - The operating system supports Linux: Ubuntu/Debian through manual deployment (sh).